There is plenty you can do to avoid running out of money in retirement. Planning is the key.

-On the other hand, about half of retirees take Social Security at the earliest possible moment, when they’re 62, locking themselves into a much lower monthly benefit than if they had waited until full retirement age.
+On the other hand, about half of retirees take Social Security at the earliest possible moment — when they’re 62.
 U.S. News & World Report says:

 Social Security benefits are reduced for workers who sign up at age 62, and the amount of the reduction has recently increased from 20 percent for people born in 1937 or earlier to 25 percent for baby boomers born between 1943 and 1954. … The reduction in benefits for people claiming at age 62 will further increase to 30 percent for everyone born in 1960 or later under current law.

 This Social Security Administration table shows the reduction for taking early Social Security benefits depending on the year you were born.

 - Go to SocialSecurity.gov’s My Account to see your estimated benefits.
 If you’ve paid into the Social Security system, you can create an account and pull up a statement showing what you’ll earn by claiming benefits at various ages.

 - Keep your current job if you can and delay retirement.
 Or get a part-time job that helps you hang on longer before claiming benefits.

 - Hire a Certified Financial Planner to review your retirement plan, income and expenses with you.